home-assistant/home-assistant.io/source/_components/device_tracker.bluetooth_le_tracker.markdown

 Devices discovered are stored with 'BLE_' as the prefix for device mac addresses in `known_devices.yaml`.

 <p class='note'>
 Requires PyBluez.
-If you are on Raspbian, make sure you first install `bluetooth` and `libbluetooth-dev` by running `sudo apt install bluetooth libbluetooth-dev`
+If you are on Raspbian, run the following command to install the needed dependencies. `sudo apt install bluetooth libbluetooth-dev pkg-config libboost-python-dev libboost-thread-dev libglib2.0-dev python-dev`
 </p>

 <p class='note warning'>